mh-cbon/aghfabsowecwn/README.md

 - spawns your command with elevated privileges and connects it to the server

-The server help to escape signals and data from the elevated child to the userland via the server (socket to pipe / pipe to socket).
+The server help to escape signals and data from the elevated child to the userland
+(socket to pipe / pipe to socket).

 ```